The Castro, it seems, is always having some kind of a renaissance.

 The Castro's Best Bars

-A welcome yeasty addition to the hood is Willkommen (2198 Market St.), the airy sister to SoMa's Black Hammer Brewing.
+The cocktail specialists at Lobby Bar (4230 18th St.) serve up original drinks and bites like caviar and chips and chicken karaage in a sophisticated, seductive space on the ground floor of The Hotel Castro. // Prefer beer?
+Willkommen (2198 Market St.), the airy sister to SoMa's Black Hammer Brewing, is a welcome addition to the neighborhood.
 The indoor beer garden is filled with natural light and serves German-style beers with complementary snacks (think brats and hot links). // The Castro officially came into the modern age when it got its very first sports bar—yes, the gays watch the Warriors, too.
 Hi-Tops(2247 Market St.) is the spot for watching the big game along with surprisingly satisfying pub food. // Gaming is a thing Bay Area–wide, even in the Castro.
 Spend a #tbt at the doubled-in-size Detour(2200A Market St.),where you can throw down some Donkey Kong or Frogger over boozy cocktails, draft beers, and a mix of Filipino and Korean fare such as lumpia, moco loco, and bulgolgi tofu rice—not your standard bar food.
 Fair warning: On weekend days, it's family friendly until 5pm. // Blush!
 Wine Bar(476 Castro St.) will leave you warmly flushed and smitten with their global wine list.
-Pair a glass of riesling with tapas of Spanish white fish. // The Mix (4086 18th St.) wins for its popping patio, seasonal cocktails, and happy hour specials. // Twin Peaks Tavern (401 Castro St.) is sometimes referred to as the Glass Coffin thanks to its windowed corner spot and reputation as possibly the oldest gay bar in the nation.
-Come to the gay Cheers, order a whiskey on the rocks, and toast to the official historic landmark. // Moby Dick (4049 18th St.) is the place to be on Sundays (from noon to 8pm) for $3 bloody marys. // Toad Hall (4146 18th St.) offers regular drag karaoke nights, well-priced (and strong) cocktails, and both an expansive outdoor patio and dance floor. // Geared toward 20-somethings (and the daddies who cruise them), QBar (456 Castro St.) is your go-to for dirty dancing, the occasional strip competition, and Lesbian Ladies Night on Tuesdays.
+Pair a glass of riesling with snacks like sardines, cheese boards, and pastas. // The Mix (4086 18th St.) wins for its popping patio, seasonal cocktails, and happy hour specials. // Twin Peaks Tavern (401 Castro St.) is recognizable for its windowed corner spot and reputation as possibly the oldest gay bar in the nation.
+Come to the gay Cheers, order a whiskey on the rocks, and toast to the official historic landmark. // Moby Dick (4049 18th St.) is the place to be on Sundays (from noon to 8pm) for $3 bloody marys. // Toad Hall (4146 18th St.) offers regular drag karaoke nights, well-priced (and strong) cocktails, and both an expansive outdoor patio and dance floor.

 Things to Do in San Francisco's Castro

 There are but a few good reasons to shop along Castro Street proper, where rainbow Zippos and tacky unmentionables rule.
-For gorgeous candles, diffusers, and bath and body goods, ZGO Fragrance & Apothecary(600 Castro St.) awaits to take some coin off your hands. // There's perhaps no more magical place on earth than Cliff's Variety(479 Castro St.), which has stocked everything from lightbulbs and chicken wire to glitter face paint and towering wigs for over 80 years. // Right next door is Fabulosa Books(489 Castro St.), home to all manner of queer lit, bestsellers, and modern zines you didn't know you needed. // For more stylish shopping options, hang a right from Castro Street onto Market where you'll find a carefully curated selection of modern furniture, humorous tees, and housewares at Kenneth Wingard(2319 Market St.). // For some serious clothes shopping, drop in at Sui Generis(2231 Market St.) to peruse a wide-ranging array of designer consignment items for men and women. // Rolo(2351 Market St.) has been a mainstay for casual and sporty clothes for the better part of two decades. // For those who fancy cannabis, Upper Market is home to the fanciest dispensary around.
-The Apothecarium (2029 Market St.) has glam vibes, an art lounge, high quality edibles and flower, and all the cannabis-infused balms your aching body desires. // Become a plant dad (or mom) at Plant Therapy(2077 Market St.)where you'll find a plethora of houseplants and modern pottery to help bring a little nature inside your home. // Pop into The Petaler(773 14th St.)for plant therapy of a different kind where you'll find Rebekah Northway's inspired floral arrangements and unique home accessories.
+For gorgeous candles, diffusers, and bath and body goods, ZGO Fragrance & Apothecary(600 Castro St.) awaits to take some coin off your hands. // There's perhaps no more magical place on earth than Cliff's Variety(479 Castro St.), which has stocked everything from lightbulbs and chicken wire to glitter face paint and towering wigs for over 80 years. // And if you do find yourself in need of some queer gear—you know, "Gay AF" trucker hats, rainbow pins, and pride socks—stop into Local Take(4122 18th St.) for a fun selection. // Right next door is Fabulosa Books(489 Castro St.), home to all manner of queer lit, bestsellers, and modern zines you didn't know you needed. // For more stylish shopping options, hang a right from Castro Street onto Market where you'll find a carefully curated selection of modern furniture, humorous tees, and housewares at Kenneth Wingard(2319 Market St.). // For some serious clothes shopping, drop in at Sui Generis(2231 Market St.) to peruse a wide-ranging array of designer consignment items for men and women. // Rolo(2351 Market St.) has been a mainstay for casual and sporty clothes for the better part of two decades. // For those who fancy cannabis, Upper Market is home to the fanciest dispensary around.
+The Apothecarium (2029 Market St.) has glam vibes, an art lounge, high quality edibles and flower, and all the cannabis-infused balms your aching body desires. // Become a plant parent at Plant Therapy(2077 Market St.)where you'll find a plethora of houseplants and modern pottery to help bring a little nature inside your home. // Pop into The Petaler(773 14th St.)for plant therapy of a different kind where you'll find Rebekah Northway's inspired floral arrangements and unique home accessories.

-Barry's Boot Camp (2280 Market St.) has finally gotten it together to target the Castro's beefcake set, who have been toting their six-packs to Fitness SF(2301 Market St.)—the glass-windowed gym overlooking Market Street—for years.
+Barry's Boot Camp (2280 Market St.) is lately targeting the Castro's beefcake set, who have been toting their six-packs to Fitness SF(2301 Market St.)—the glass-windowed gym overlooking Market Street—for years.
 The nabe's newest workout studio has red lights, a well-stocked Fuel Bar, and outdoor seating—plus it side-saddles The Lookout so you can grab a drink with friends after that HIIT kiki. // SoulCycle(400 Castro St.) wins for the prettiest place to sweat in the Castro.
 Spin your wheels on one of 50 bikes and grab some merch to go.

 Fancy a dashing haircut or trim of the bearish beard while sipping a whiskey in the company of gentlemen?
 Consider becoming a member of The Academy (2166 Market St.), Castro's upscale gentlemen's club that sits in the renovated space once home to the late-'70s leather bar The Balcony.
-(However, all genders and orientations are welcomed through its street-facing doors.) // Considering a rainbow tat?
+(All genders and orientations are welcome.) // Considering a rainbow tat?
 Castro Tattoo (3991 17th St.) can do that and so much more. // The Castro is the place to embrace your best rambunctious self and run fully free.
 But first, catwalk into the San Francisco AIDS Foundation–operated Strut (4790 Castro St.) for an HIV test, PrEP routine, help with addiction—you name it. // The GLBT Historical Society Museum & Archives(4127 18th St.) is a cultural touchstone for the queer-identified and allies, especially during Pride Month.
 Exhibits cover a diverse range of LGBTQ history. // Sashay (you stay) along Castro Street's Rainbow Honor Walk for a look at the plaques honoring LGBTQ heroes including James Baldwin, Allen Ginsberg, Keith Haring, and Frida Kahlo.
-Stop to vogue for a selfie at the rainbow crosswalk (18th and Castro). // Castro Theatre(429 Castro St.; temporarily closed) announces you've arrived in the neighborhood, and oh the stories it could tell.
-Designed in 1922 by the famous architect Timothy L. Pflueger, the theatre—with its dramatic lotus ceiling and gilded everything—is now home to some of the city's most popular film festivals, cult movie classics, and singalongs. // The SF LGBT Center (1800 Market St.) isn't technically in the Castro, but the Upper Market gateway location has been serving the community since 1996, doubling as a resource and hub for LGBTQ+ networking events and social gatherings.
+Stop to vogue for a selfie at the rainbow crosswalk (18th and Castro). // Castro Theatre(429 Castro St.) announces you've arrived in the neighborhood, and oh the stories it could tell.
+Designed in 1922 by the famous architect Timothy L. Pflueger, the theatre—with its dramatic lotus ceiling and gilded everything—is home to some of the city's most popular film festivals, cult movie classics, and singalongs.
+Recently under the ownership of Another Planet Entertainment, expect concerts to be added to the repertoire soon. // The SF LGBT Center (1800 Market St.) isn't technically in the Castro, but the Upper Market gateway location has been serving the community since 1996, doubling as a resource and hub for LGBTQ+ networking events and social gatherings.